github-linguist/linguist/CONTRIBUTING.md

 The majority of contributions won't need to touch any Ruby code at all.

 In order to contribute, you'll need to setup your development environment.
-You can use [Github Codespaces] (recommended) or configure your [local environment].
+You can use [Github Codespaces or VS Code Remove Containers](#github-codespaces-or-vs-code-remote-containers) or configure your [local environment](#local-environment).

-## GitHub Codespaces
+## GitHub Codespaces or VS Code Remote Containers

-Using GitHub Codespaces is the quickest and easiest method of configuring the development environment required for contributing the Linguist.
+Using GitHub Codespaces or VS Code Remote Containers is the quickest and easiest method of configuring the development environment required for contributing to Linguist.
-The environment automatically installs all the necessary dependencies.

-There are two ways to get started with GitHub Codespaces:

-1. Clone this repository to your local host and create a new Codespace from within VSCode
-2. Click the buttons in the UI
+You can [create a new Codespace](https://docs.github.com/en/codespaces/getting-started/quickstart) or clone this repository locally and [open the folder in a container](https://code.visualstudio.com/docs/remote/containers#_quick-start-open-an-existing-folder-in-a-container) and all the dependencies and submodules will be installed for you allowing you to start contributing quickly.

+See the [VS Code Remote Containers documentation](https://code.visualstudio.com/docs/remote/containers#_getting-started) for its requirements.

 ## Local Environment